Oregon Physicians for Social Responsibility records

 Language of Materials

 The bulk of the collection is in English.
 However, the international scope of activities means there is foreign language material.
-The bulk of this is Chinese, a little in Korean, and some publications are in German.
+The bulk of this is Chinese, a little in Korean, and some publications in German.

 Conditions Governing Access